 On December 6, 2019, the Corporation received a short-term working capital loan from an officer of the Corporation in the amount of \$100,000.
 This facility was subsequently repaid on December 18, 2019 with interest in the amount of \$395.
 The facility was a bridge loan to cover working capital needs prior to the closing of the business combination transaction, and beared an interest rate of 12% per annum with no collateral.
 The interest terms were consistent with other short-term working capital facilities.
+There have been no subsequent proceeds from this credit facility.

-9. PROMISSORY NOTES
+10. PROMISSORY NOTES

 In relation to the acquisition of CBay, AmAuCu issued promissory notes to Ocean Partners, a related party, in the aggregate amount of \$7,500,000.
 These promissory notes are considered a financial liability under IFRS 9 and are initially measured at fair value with subsequent measurement at amortised cost.
 The obligations of the Corporation under the promissory notes are guaranteed by CBay with such guarantee secured against the property and assets of CBay.
-Each of the promissory notes bear interest at a rate of 6% per annum, with \$1,000,000 maturing on the commencement of commercial production, \$2,000,000 maturing on the first anniversary of the commencement of commercial production, \$2,000,000 maturing on the second anniversary of the commencement of commercial production, and \$2,500,000 maturing on the third anniversary of the contingent upon the timing of commencement of commercial production.
-Given the lack of certainty at this time as to whether the Corporation will reach the operational and economic milestones needed to achieve commercial production, and probability of future cash flows at each reporting period going forward to determine any required adjustments to the amortised cost balance of \$Nil.
+Each of the promissory notes bear interest at a rate of 6% per annum, with \$1,000,000 maturing on the commencement of commercial production, \$2,000,000 maturing on the first anniversary of the commencement of commercial production, and \$2,500,000 maturing on the second anniversary of the commencement of commercial production.
+The settlement of the obligation, both principal and interest, is contingent upon the timing of commencement of commercial production.
+Given the lack of certainty at this time as to whether the Corporation will reach the operational and economic milestones needed to achieve commercial production, and the estimated timeline to do so, the notes currently have nominal or no fair value.
+The Corporation reassesses the amount, timing and probability of future cash flows at each reporting period to determine any required adjustments to the amortised cost balance of \$Nil.
+As at September 30, 2020, no adjustment has been made.

-10. REVERSE TAKE-OVER AND AMALGAMATION
+11. REVERSE TAKE-OVER AND AMALGAMATION